The Dynamo

 4. Bike's kickstand is too short (or bike is sitting too high due to slightly overlong shock absorbers, making the bike's kickstand too short...).

 FIXED: It was very tough.
-But it works now, thanks to the tricky installation of a custom-lengthened kickstand from Claudio Catania.
+But it works now, thanks to the tricky installation of a custom-lengthened kickstand.
 Original short kickstand retained if needed.

 5. Bike won't stay in fourth gear, slips out into neutral.
 Bike can be driven by holding gear-shift pedal down slightly with foot when driving in fourth, although one wonders how good this is for the transmission.